pathoplexus/loculus_deployments/README.md

 gh workflow run bump-staging.yml -R pathoplexus/loculus_deployments
 ```

-Merge it, then check again (after a few minutes) that integrity/regression tests look good (rerun the snipped from above).
+Merge it, then check again (after a few minutes) that integrity/regression tests look good (rerun the snippet from above).

 Once that's done, you can (after reviewing everything looks healthy and testing new features) deploy to production through PR triggered by: